-Father Leo Patalinghug is a priest who happens to be an award-winning cook, and he’s sharing his culinary expertise and Catholic teachings in his podcast.
-In many episodes, he gives a thoughtful and serious perspective on social and cultural issues, giving listeners plenty to ponder.
+Father Leo Patalinghug is a priest who happens to be an award-winning cook, and he shared his culinary expertise and Catholic teachings in his podcast.

 Samin Nosrat is the belle of the ball in the food world, since the publication of her immensely popular cookbook Salt, Fat, Acid, Heat: Mastering the Elements of Good Cooking in 2017.
-The book was turned into a delightful Netflix series, and now Samin is here to help when home cooks need her most: The stated goal of her podcast is, “We want to help you figure out what to cook (and keep you company) during the quarantine!”
+The book was turned into a delightful Netflix series, and Samin created this fun podcast for home cooks.

 The Splendid Table

 One of the oldest food podcasts, this show covers all things food, from famous chefs to restaurants to recipe hacks at home.
-It makes all kinds of recipes seem doable, and it’s always worth a listen.
+It makes all kinds of recipes seem doable.

 Proof: America’s Test Kitchen